Discover the stories of brands, retailers, and U.S. cotton producers as they lead the way to responsibly produce and manufacture cotton.

 Zagis is focused on becoming a worldwide leader in the textile industry by using state of the art technology while keeping highly responsible production standards.
 As a company, they have a passionate mission to protect the environment.
 Zagis feels that its strong commitment to the planet is consistent with the Cotton LEADS℠ program.

 Textiles La Libertad is family-run spinning mill in Mexico using cotton as its main raw material.
 While they believe quality and service are the qualities that drive their business, they also believe in preserving the environment for years to come, which is why they are proud members of the Cotton LEADS℠ program.

 CONWAY, NORTH CAROLINA

-Donny Lassiter, a U.S. cotton producer, talks about the science, art, and experience to grow cotton responsibly.
+Donny Lassiter, a U.S. cotton producer in North Carolina, talks about the science, art, and experience to grow cotton responsibly.

 Steve Wilbur, a cotton producer in California, discusses his history with farming and how he views the importance of sustainable practices.

 Lacy Vardeman, a U.S. cotton producer in Texas, discusses the family aspect of farming and the steps she and her family have made to produce cotton using more sustainable practices.

 Dr. Dan Carmichael